nolanyee/data-science-portfolio/mosaic-generator/README.md

 The differences on each side of the central pixel are summed separately, then the absolute values of both sums are added together.
 This enables the detection of outlines by preventing the differences on each side from cancelling out.
 Finally, the root mean square is calculated for the resulting x and y differences.

-The resulting gradient map is shown below on the left, and compared with the Sobel magnitude on the right.
+The resulting gradient map is shown below on the left, and compared with the Sobel magnitude of the sum of RGB channels on the right.

 <img src="images/CustomGradient.png" width="400"><img src="images/Sobel.png" width="400">

+Note how the thick black lines in the original image show up in the custom gradient magnitude map.